Complete your undergraduate degree and your law degree in six years instead of seven; your senior year serves as your first year in law school.

 Also, to be competitive, you should maintain a minimum 3.25 GPA during your studies because you will need that minimum GPA to gain admission to the law school.

-You must take the LSAT in June of your second year of undergraduate work or in October or December of your third year of undergraduate work.
+You must take the LSAT by November of your third year of undergraduate work.
 You must obtain a score equal to or exceeding the median LSAT of the preceding year for Scalia Law’s entering students.
 See the Profile of the Entering Class from last year.

 You must submit your law school application no later than January 1 of the year in which you want to matriculate into the law school, and then participate in an interview with admissions staff at the law school.